newworldstrategiesai/clicksetgoapp/README.md

 ### Inbound and Outbound Phone Calls
 - Handle inbound and outbound phone calls.
-- The assistant checks the contact database when receiving calls and greets the caller by name.
+- The assistant checks the contact database when receiving calls and greets the caller by name .

 ### SMS Messaging
 - Send SMS messages, even during active calls.